Frozen (musical): Germany (2021–present)

+In November 26, 2024, the production transferred to the Apollo Theatre in Stuttgart.

+Nordic productions

+A series of five Nordic productions of the musical are planned to be directed by Icelandic film director Gísli Örn Garðarsson, who was given the task of making them "more Nordic" in terms of story, music, and culture.
+The shows are being produced by Icelandic theatre group Vesturport in collaboration with theatres in the capital cities of the five Nordic countries: Det Norske Teatret in Oslo, Þjóðleikhúsið in Reykjavík, Stockholm's stadsteater, Helsinki's Kaupunginteatteri, and Falkonersalen in Copenhagen.

+The Norwegian production ran from October 14, 2023 to April 30, 2024, with Mimmi Tamba as Elsa and Ina Svenningdal as Anna; and the Icelandic production opened on March 2, 2024, with Hildur Vala Baldursdóttir as Elsa and Vala Kristín Eiríksdóttir as Anna.
+The Danish production is set to premiere on February 12, 2026, with Maria Lucia Rosenberg and Kristine Yde Eriksen, original Danish dubbers of Elsa and Anna respectively, reprising their roles.
+All of the productions have been titled Frost.

+Netherlands (2024–present)

+A Dutch production opened at the Circustheater in The Hague on June 9, 2024, with Nienke Latten as Anna, Vajèn van den Bosch as Elsa, Naidjim Severina as Kristoff, Tristan van der Lingen as Hans, Steven Roox as Olaf, Jorge Verkroost as the Duke of Weselton and Mathijs Pater & Nicholas Li as Sven.
+It is produced by Stage Entertainment.

 Plot

 Act I

-A Greek chorus introduces Princess Elsa of Arendelle and her playful younger sister, Princess Anna ("Vuelie", "Let the Sun Shine On").
+A Greek chorus introduces Princess Elsa of Arendelle, and her playful younger sister, Princess Anna ("Vuelie", "Let the Sun Shine On").
 While the family knows about Elsa's magic, it is kept a secret from the people of Arendelle.
 One night at bedtime, Elsa and Anna build a magical snowman and name it Olaf ("A Little Bit of You"); Elsa creates snow in their room.
 In their excitement, Elsa accidentally injures Anna with her icy magic.
 Their parents, King Agnarr and Queen Iduna, call for the aid of the colony of hidden folk, led by Grand Pabbie ("Hidden Folk").
 He heals Anna and removes her memories of Elsa's magic.
 Elsa asks Grand Pabbie to remove her magic, but he says that it is a part of her.
 He gives her a vision of her future, frightening Elsa, who believes that her magic will cause death.
 The King isolates the sisters within the castle.
 Elsa shuts Anna out when Anna seeks to play ("Do You Want to Build a Snowman?"), and Elsa's fear of her powers grows.
 While the princesses are still young, the Queen and King sail to seek a solution to help Elsa control her powers, and they die at sea during a storm.